canonical/ubuntu-pro-for-wsl/docs/tutorial/getting-started.md

 All Ubuntu WSL instances will now be automatically added to your Ubuntu Pro subscription.

-Open Windows PowerShell and run the following command to create a new Ubuntu 24.04 instance, creating a user and password when prompted.
+Open Windows PowerShell and run the following command to create a new Ubuntu 24.04 instance, entering a user and password when prompted.
 For quick testing, set both to `u`:

 ```text
 PS C:\Users\me\tutorial> ubuntu2404.exe